 Getting Driver Power State Failure BSOD when restarting Windows 10?
-Or sometimes after installing latest Windows updates system frequently restart at startup with Bluescreen Error driver_power_state_failure.
+Or sometimes after installing the latest Windows updates system frequently restart at startup with Bluescreen Error driver_power_state_failure.
 Let’s understand why Windows fails to start normally, what mean by this Bluescreen error driver_power_state_failure And steps to fix this Windows 10 Blue screen error.

 Windows 10 BSOD Error Driver Power State Failure bug check 0x0000009F is mostly a result of the incompatible driver for any hardware device installed on your Windows PC.
 So if you recently installed a new hardware device, make sure you’ve got the updated drivers from the manufacturer’s website.
-Again sometimes corrupted system files, Problem with system drive, security software also cause this problem.
+Again sometimes corrupted system files, Problems with system drive, security software also cause this problem.
 Whatever the reason, we have solutions to determine and fix DRIVER_POWER_STATE_FAILURE BSOD permanently.

 Fix Driver Power State Failure BSOD

 Whenever you face Blue screen Error on Windows 10 PC, Remove all external devices ( printer, scanner, external HDD etc) and restart Windows.
 That fixes the problem if any temporary glitch, Or driver conflict causing the problem.

 If you are getting Driver Power State Failure on Laptop them forcefully shutdown windows using the Power button.
 Remove the battery and press and hold the power button for 30 sec.
 Now insert the battery as usual and turn on laptop check windows started normally.

 Perform Startup Repair from Advanced options

 As due to Frequent BSOD error windows unable to start normally we need to access advanced options.
 Where we can run the startup repair tool that scans and fix problems that prevent windows start normally or Boot into safe mode that starts windows with minimum system requirements and allows to perform troubleshooting.

 To Access Windows 10 Advanced options